Gera Hauptbahnhof: 2005–2007 reconstruction

 From 2005 to 2007 the station was extensively renovated and formally re-dedicated in April 2007, shortly before the opening of the 2007 Federal Garden Show.
 The Gera tramway was reconnected to the station and the Garden Show site at the same time.

 Operations

-The following lines of DB Regio, Erfurter Bahn and Vogtlandbahn stop in Gera Hbf (2015 timetable):
+The following lines of DB Fernverkehr, DB Regio, Erfurter Bahn and Vogtlandbahn stop in Gera Hbf (2022 timetable):